lucylangenb/jacktrip/installjacktrip_osx.md

 It's worth getting familiar with this window:
 - __bash__ is what's known as a command-line interpreter.
 Basically, instead of the graphical user interface (GUI) that non-programmers are used to, this is a program that manages a text-based interface.
 - __MacBook-Air-19__ is the name of the device I'm using.
-- __~ LucyR$__ is the directory I'm currently in.
+- __LucyR$__ is the directory I'm currently in (which we know because of the tilde, ~, in front of it).
 Think of it as where I am currently positioned within my computer's library.